-The 2018 Jeep Grand Commander has been spied in camouflaged prototype form, during hot weather testing in Alice Springs.
+The 2018 Jeep Grand Commander has been spied in camouflaged prototype form, during hot weather testing in Alice Springs, in central Australia.

 The new large SUV is aimed at the Chinese market, and initially will only go on sale there, but you can expect it to branch out to North American and European markets later on.